- Community & Quality of Life

 Denton Civic Center

 Historic Denton Civic Center was designed by renowned Texas Architect O'Neil Ford.
-It's centrally located near downtown Denton in beautiful Quakertown Park and it perfect for wedding receptions, banquets, community events, trade shows, and Quinceañeras.
+It's centrally located near downtown Denton in beautiful Quakertown Park, and it is perfect for wedding receptions, banquets, community events, trade shows, and quinceañeras.

 Civic Center Rental Features